voipmeister/docs/pages/05.operations/08.importing-from-csv/docs.md

 - To get a CSV file, you can export it from the category that you want
 - The header is required

+!!!
+There are sample files in the `tests/data` folder

 #### Command line

 Larger imports can be run from the command-line, using: